chenzhihao/is-in-viewport/README.md

-# viewport-overlap-checker
+# is-in-viewport

-> Check if an element is In viewport, overlap with viewport or close to viewport.
+> Check if an element is in viewport, overlap with viewport, or close to viewport.
+Vanilla JavaScript.
 No dependency.
 Super tiny.

 ## Installation
 ```bash